How to Become Better at Gift Giving

 And there you have it!
 Once you have a gift picked out, think about your recipient and then think through these four categories.
 FOR THAT SPECIFIC PERSON, would this gift be Practical?
 Did they ask for it?
 Would it mean something to them sentimentally?
 Or would it be something fun for them to enjoy?

-Another important thing to consider is that gifts are not a one-size-fits-all.
+Again, an important thing to consider is that gifts are not a one-size-fits-all.
 A gift that would be practical for you might not be something your spouse needs, or a sentimental gift you would love might not mean much to your father-in-law.